scy/perthensis/README.md

 I'd say:
 Try it, but don't expect too much.
 It's more of a problem with MicroPython itself than with this library.

-### Do I have to use MicroPython nightly builds for Perthensis?

-Currently, yes.
-The last "stable" version they released is [1.12](https://github.com/micropython/micropython/releases/tag/v1.12) which doesn't include it yet.
-It should be available in 1.13 and higher, once that becomes available.

-However, MicroPython provides nightly builds on their normal download page, alongside the "stable" builds, so it's not really more complicated to install them.

 ### I have a feature request!